iliakan/javascript-book/en/01-basics/02-first-steps/03-variables-and-statements.md

 var b;
 [/js]

-Standalone blocks are never used in javascript.
+Standalone blocks are never used in JavaScript.
 But curly braced statements come as a part of more complex syntax constructs like `for`, `if`, `while`, functions, etc.

 We'll get to them in the next sections.